eneagizzarelli/DENDRITE/README.md

    pip install -r requirements.txt
    ```

 **Note 1**: in my configuration, DENDRITE project folder has been cloned under the specific path `/home/enea/DENDRITE`.
-Every script/source file in this project refers to other scripts/source files using the above absolute path as a base path.
-If you plan to use a different configuration, like a different location or a different user, remember to change the paths and to replace _enea_ everywhere.
+Every script/source file in this project refers to other scripts/source file using the above absolute path as a base path.
+If you plan to use an alternative configuration, like different location or user, remember to change the paths and to replace _enea_ everywhere.

 3. Copy `configDENDRITE.sh` script from `scripts/` folder outside the `DENDRITE` directory and, after assigning the necessary permissions (also to `downloadGeoLiteDB.sh`), run it
    ```sh